 Decoupling times and stellar dynamics would change if an unsoftened gravity solver was used and all the complexity of stellar interactions in associations and clusters would have been considered (such as binaries, close encounters etc...).
 In particular, stellar clusters are more easily dynamically dissolved in less resolved N-body simulations \citep{Dehnen2001, Heggie2003}.
 On the other hand, if the formed cluster is tightly bound, gravitational softening does not allow for strong gravity kicks from close stellar encounters, and the cluster stays compact \citep[e.g.][their figure 10]{Lahen2025}.
 However, given our coherent comparison of the two environments within the same simulation framework, we can robustly highlight qualitative differences arising from the different conditions experienced by the stars and gas.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-In this paper we describe a radiation-MHD simulation of a truncated Milky Way galaxy.
-We focus on and compare two high-resolution regions, a ring at the Solar radius and the inner Galaxy to understand and describe how the special environment of the CMZ affects ISM properties, star formation and early evolution, and feedback coupling.
+We described a radiation-MHD simulation of a truncated Milky Way galaxy.
+We focused on and compared two high-resolution regions, a ring at the solar radius and the inner Galaxy, to understand and describe how the special environment of the CMZ affects ISM properties, star formation and early evolution, and feedback coupling.